pnp/pnpcore/docs/articles/contributor/readme.md

 Each collection class:

-- Inherits from either the `BaseDataModelCollection<TModel>` for regular collections or from the `QueryableDataModelCollection<TModel>` class for linq queriable collections and implements the previously created collection interface (e.g. `IListCollection`)
+- Inherits from either the `BaseDataModelCollection<TModel>` for regular collections or from the `QueryableDataModelCollection<TModel>` class for linq queryable collections and implements the previously created collection interface (e.g. `IListCollection`)
 - Is an **internal**, **partial** class
 - Implements a specific constructor in case the class inherits from `QueryableDataModelCollection<TModel>`
 - Can use the `CreateNewAndAdd` collection base class method to create a new instance and add it to the collection